-Does the prospect of a holiday send your imagination spinning off into dreams of sun, sand, sea and…security.
+Does the prospect of an approaching holiday start you dreaming of sun, sand, sea and…security?

 Think like a burglar?

 It may seem odd, but looking at your home from a burglar’s perspective can help identify weak spots in protecting your home.
 Burglars tend to be opportunists who look for the home that offers the fewest amounts of deterrents – any home that looks unoccupied and unsecure is going to be very tempting.
 A burglar will look out for two key things:

 Does it look like you’re out?